Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Henry Sou Chien - BMO Capital Markets (United States)

-Hey, guys, good morning.
-It's Henry Chien calling in for Jeff.
+Hey, guys, morning.
+It's Henry Chien calling for Jeff.

 Eva F. Huston - Verisk Analytics, Inc.